Kylie Jenner Pranks Sleeping Mom, Kris, ‘In Her Natural Habitat’ By Screaming

 While Kris may not have been scared by the prank, Stassi admitted even she was surprised by Kylie’s screaming.

-“I jumped,” she said, laughing after Kris woke up.
+“I jumped,” she said, laughing, after Kris woke up.

 Kylie then posted another clip a few hours later of Kris trying to take yet another nap, covered up by a gray blanket.
 Kylie was stroking her mom’s face, which was covered by the Instagram butterfly filter.
 She can be heard whispering about how “cute” Kris looked while sleeping.

-Kris, Kylie, Stormi and Stassi have been quarantining together in Kris Jenner’s La Quinta, California, holiday house, according to Daily Mail.
+Kris, Kylie, Stormi and Stassi have been quarantining together in Kris Jenner’s La Quinta, California, holiday house, according to the Daily Mail.

-The posts came after Kylie had shared a photo of her and Stormi.
-Kylie captioned the photo “my baby is getting so big,” followed by two crying emojis and a white heart.
+The new posts came after Kylie had shared a photo of her and Stormi.
+Kylie mentioned how big her “baby” was getting in her caption, followed by two crying emoji and a white heart.

-While her friend Stassi didn’t make any stories about the prank, she posted an Instagram story of the same pool that Stormi was seen swimming in during one of Kylie’s stories a few hours before.
+While her friend Stassi didn’t make any stories about the prank, she posted an Instagram story featuring the same pool that Stormi was seen swimming in during one of Kylie’s stories posted a few hours before.